jboutaud/azure-docs/articles/openshift/support-lifecycle.md

 Azure Red Hat OpenShift supports generally available (GA) minor versions of Red Hat OpenShift Container Platform from when an update is available in the OpenShift `stable` channel.
 Update availability can be checked at the following page, [Red Hat OpenShift Container Platform Update Graph](https://access.redhat.com/labs/ocpupgradegraph/update_path).

 #### Install availability
-A version is available as an install target at a later point in time, which can be checked using the [Azure Red Hat OpenShift release calendar](#azure-red-hat-openshift-release-calendar) below or the following command: `az aro get-versions -l [region]`
+Version available selectable at install time.
+This can be validated using the [Azure Red Hat OpenShift release calendar](#azure-red-hat-openshift-release-calendar) below or the following command: `az aro get-versions -l [region]`

 ### Version end-of-life
 The end-of-life date for a version of Azure Red Hat OpenShift can be found in the [Azure Red Hat OpenShift release calendar](#azure-red-hat-openshift-release-calendar) below.